Game-RL: Synthesizing Multimodal Verifiable Game Data to Boost VLMs' General Reasoning: Approach details

 \subsection{Time spent on the main steps of Code2Logic for each game}

 Figure \ref{fig:time_cost} illustrates the estimated time spent on implementing the main steps of the Code2Logic approach across all the 30 games in the GameQA dataset.
 The time ranges from a minimum of 4 hours to a maximum of 12 hours, with an average of 7.5 hours per game.
+Given that all annotators were undergraduates and that ten of them completed only a single game, the time required for a more experienced annotator could be significantly less than this average.

 This average time investment is relatively cost-effective and appears highly acceptable, especially considering that once the code data engine is built, it can generate an unlimited number of data samples for training and evaluation purposes.